SmokinCaterpillar/pypet/doc/source/cookbook/parameter.rst

 Results
 ------------------------------------

 Results are less restrictive in their acceptance of values.
-And they can handled more than a single data item.
+And they can handle more than a single data item.

 They support a constructor and a getter and setter that have positional and keyword arguments.